Rolling Friction Calculator

 In the rolling friction calculator, this formula is used to calculate the force necessary to overcome the friction between the object and the surface it is rolling on.
 Calculating the energy required to move an object a certain distance can be used to design and optimize rolling machinery for energy efficiency.

 Check out this Easy-to-Use Calculator!
-Quarts to Pounds Calculator
+Road Camber Calculator

 Factors Affecting Rolling Friction